 With that heavenly cheese lunch under your (loosened) belt, you’re ready to hit the road.
 Leave the city on I-5 South before turning off at OR-99W and heading for the ocean.
-On your way, stop in at Chalice Farms in Dundee for a re-up on supplies (don’t miss Chalice’s house brand of blood orange gummies), then continue all the way to the Oregon Coast Highway, the state’s most scenic drive.
+Continue all the way to the Oregon Coast Highway, the state’s most scenic drive.
 You’ll roll through quaint seaside gems including Lincoln City and Newport (where a stop at the Oregon Coast Aquarium is never a bad idea—sea lion and sea otter feeds each provide twice-daily entertainment).

 Keep going until you reach the small town of Florence, where the coast is lined with sand dunes for your recreational enjoyment.
 This is the perfect place to get extremely baked, pretend you’re on another planet, and play for hours.
 We recommend wandering the sandscape, sliding down the dunes, running through the surf, bringing snacks and drinks, and watching the sun sink ever lower in the sky.